 4. What level of security is provided by the software?

 Another important consideration when selecting e-signature software is data security.
 Different solutions provide varying levels of security.

 As a general rule, use SSL encryption to secure your documents.
 Combine that with a detailed audit trail that tracks the entire signing process, from the signer's email address to the device's IP address to the document's fingerprint to the timestamp.
 These audit trails can also be used as legal evidence if the company ever has to face a court of law.

 5. Does it support company branding?

 Brands distinguish the company from the competition.
-Perpetuating that through your workflow on your preferred electronic signature software is one way to let the brand shine through.
+Making a unique logo with a logo maker is one way, perpetuating that through your workflow on your preferred electronic signature software is one way to let the brand shine through.
 Therefore, look for a solution that enables you to place your company’s identity front and centre to enable you business to create a consistent brand experience.

 That, coupled with frictionless viewing and signing experience makes for a seamless consumer experience.

 6. Is it in accordance with the regulations that apply to your use case?

 The regulations with which electronic signature software must comply vary depending on your company's geographical jurisdiction.